When to Harvest Bananas

 Today when I cut the bunch off, it fell to the ground and at least 7 of the bananas fell off the stalk.
 These will have to be eaten straight away, put into the refrigerator or made into banana bread or muffins by the end of the day.
 The skins on our bananas are thin and a few split when they fell.

 If you have a tall variety, you may opt to cut the tree whilst it is carrying the bananas.
 The trunks of the banana plants are heavy, and filled with water.
 If cutting a large plant, take care not to get hit by the falling plant or the bunch of bananas.

 Growing Conditions for Banana Plants

 I have several banana plants and currently, I have 3 with bunches of bananas.
-We are growing a variety which is small and sweet.
+We are growing a variety that is small and sweet.
 We have had various types growing but have decided to only grow short banana trees.
 We have had tall varieties but found the fruit was less flavorful, and the trees look battered as we get very windy days.